 Ms. Cherneski has served as a Senior Editor for the Oxonian Review of Books (Oxford’s graduate journal), edited a number of smaller publications, and has been a contributor to Saskatoon's StarPhoenix.
 According to her profile on “Rhodes Scholarship in Canada”, she has recently “delved into the tradition of hand-printing, compositing and designing books of poetry printed on a 19th century printing press.
 She is interested in community libraries, journalism, creative writing, social movements, and post-secondary educational policy and practice.” (www.canadianrhodes.org)

 Anne Kelly – 2012

 Anne Kelly is the most recent STM student to be named a Rhodes Scholar.
-Indeed, she leaves for Oxford’s Merton College next week!
+After convocating, Anne begin her studies Oxford’s Merton College!
 Having attended L’École canadienne-française high school, she then came to St. Thomas More College at the University of Saskatchewan to pursue her studies in English.
 She recently completed her M.A. thesis entitled, Towards an Aesthetic of Retreat: neo-Stoicism, Recusant Culture and Gardens in Seventeenth-Century Scotland.